Vurv78/Autorun-rs/README.md

 local script = sautorun.CODE
 if script:find("while true do end") then
 	sautorun.log("Found an evil script!")
+	-- Run our modified script that will replace all ``while true do end`` with ``while false do end``. 😎

+	return string.Replace(script, "while true do end", "while false do end")

-	return true -- Exit from here & don't run the script end
+	-- OR: return true to not run the script at all. end
 ```
 __autorun.lua__